DavidKalajdzic/track-hawk/README.md

 ## Evaluation and Results

-* : We evaluated the model offline using the dataset and online with AirSim (using the , measuring the Mean Squared Error (MSE) of the predicted velocities against ground truth.
-The model was predicting 16 time steps ahead and the model was against the ground truth of the next 16 time steps.
-The MSE was calculated for each time step and averaged over the entire dataset.
+* 	Offline Evaluation:
+We used the dataset to run the model at multiple inference points, predicting 16 future actions each time.
+The Mean Squared Error (MSE) between predictions and ground truth was computed per step and averaged.
+This helps assess how well the model fits the data.
+Plots in `3_evaluate_finetuned_models.ipynb` show MSE curves per task and per action dimension, highlighting differences between predicted and actual trajectories.
+*  Online Evaluation:
+In AirSim, the model was deployed to control a drone in real time.
+We compared its predicted actions to the ground truth actions taken during the simulation.
+MSE was again computed over 16-step horizons to verify if the model generalizes to a live environment.
+Note: This part is challenging to reproduce, you will need to setup AirSim and connect it to Unreal Engine by running the .py and stream the current drone state locally to the cluster to get the predictions and then feed this back to the drone with AirSim.